LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

 #### Calibration
-When the eye model is built, a window showing the RealSense cam will appear There is a green square on the screen, look at the real-world equivalent of that point press 'h' to take a new RealSense snapshot, to ensure your head is steady When steady, press 'g' to move to the next state
+When the eye model is built, a window showing the RealSense cam will appear There is a green square on the screen, look at the real-world equivalent of that point Press 'h' to take a new RealSense snapshot, to ensure your head is steady When steady, press 'g' to move to the next state
-Take a new snapshot with 'h' to see in the square has moved
+Take a new snapshot with 'h' to see if the square has moved

-The next 8 states have green squares at different points Look at the real world equivalents of those points, as before press 'h' to take a new RealSense snapshot, to ensure your head is steady When steady, press 'g' to move to the next state
+The next 8 states have green squares at different points Look at the real-world equivalents of those points, as before Press 'h' to take a new RealSense snapshot, to ensure your head is steady When steady, press 'g' to move to the next state
-Take a new snapshot with 'h' to see in the square has moved
+Take a new snapshot with 'h' to see if the square has moved

 #### Running
-Once in calibState == 11, the calibration is done press 'h' to take a RealSense snapshot
+Once in calibState == 11, the calibration is done Press 'h' to take a RealSense snapshot
-The RealSense window will display object detections squares, the user's gaze with a green square, and the closest object with its centerpoint in red
+The RealSense window will display object detection squares, the user's gaze with a green square, and the closest object with its centerpoint in red
 The program's terminal will display the horizontal and vertical angles and the distance to the centerpoint of the object highlighted in red

 ### Tips:

-Some debug keys are pre-assigned for a better control of the software:
+Some debug keys are pre-assigned for better control of the software:
 * `p`: Takes some more 2D pupil observations.
 Useful when estimated 3D eye model is incorrect due to not-well-distributed 2D observations
 * `r`: Resets the 3D eye model and 2D observations and restarts the initialization step
 * `ESC`: Exit the program
 * 'h': Takes Realsense Snapshots
-* 'g': Moves the program to next calibration state
+* 'g': Moves the program to the next calibration state
 * 'f': Resets the calibration, but keeps the eye model

 # Acknowledgements